Interrupted Aortic Arch

 Call for appointment:410-328-5887 410-328-5887

-Interrupted aortic arch is a congenital heart defect where the aortic arch, which comes from the left ventricle up towards the head then curves back to the lower body, is underdeveloped..
+Interrupted aortic arch occurs when the aortic arch, which comes from the left ventricle up towards the head then curves back to the lower body, is underdeveloped.

 At the curve of the aortic arch, there are three blood vessels that come off of the aorta: